-LINE 28-BUSINESS MACHINERY & EQUIPMENT PROPERTY TAX CREDIT: Enter the amount of the Business Machinery and Equipment Property Tax Credit from Form K-64 (page 23) and enclose it with Form K-120.
+LINE 28-BUSINESS MACHINERY & EQUIPMENT PROPERTY TAX CREDIT: Enter the amount of the Business Machinery and Equipment Property Tax Credit from Schedule K-64 (page 25) and enclose it with Form K-120.

-LINE 29-TOTAL OF ALL OTHER REFUNDABLE CREDITS: Enter the total of all other refundable credits from line 23, Part I, Schedule of Refundable Credits.
-Do not include the Business Machinery and Equipment Property Tax Credit here.
+LINE 29-TOTAL OF ALL OTHER REFUNDABLE CREDITS: Enter the total of all other refundable credits from line 39, Part I, of the Refundable Credits section.
+Do not include the Business Machinery and Equipment Property Tax Credit (from Schedule K-64) here.